fastoch/Certified-Kubernetes-Administrator/README.md

 ```bash

 ```
-Immediately after initialization, the status of our control plane node is "NotReady".
+Immediately after initialization, our control plane node will have a "NotReady" status, because it lacks a network plugin.
 We can check that via `kubectl get nodes`.
-Installing a CNI plugin will make it transition to "Ready".
+Installing a CNI plugin will make its status transition to "Ready".

+>[!important]
+>A cluster won't be functional until a CNI is installed.

 25/124